What are SATs?

 The key to making SATs less stressful for your child is not to panic yourself.
 Children are well prepared for SATs throughout their school life, as teachers regularly carry out this type of assessment but you can support your child by regularly supporting them with their home learning outside of school.

 There are also a lot of commercially published and very useful practice materials available and a number of very good websites to support learning in general – but remember to give your child extra work to do in moderation.
 Play and quality family time are still vital at this young age!
+Additional information on how to support your child's home learning can be found here.

 The format of SATs and the mark scheme changed in 2016 but the new-style papers are now available to download.
-Sample test papers can be downloaded from here
+Sample test papers can be downloaded from here.

 A useful video explaining the SATs can be viewed here.